junwatu/video-summarizer-nodejs-griddb/blog/README.md

 ### OpenAI Key

-To access any OpenAI services, you need a valid key.
+To access any OpenAI services, we need a valid key.
 Go to this [link](https://platform.openai.com/api-keys) and create a new OpenAI key.

 ![setup key](images/openai-key.png)

-The OpenAI key is on a project basis, so you need to create a project first in the OpenAI platform and you need also enable any models that you use on a project.
+The OpenAI key is on a project basis, so we need to create a project first in the OpenAI platform and you need also to enable any models that you use on a project.
 For this project we will need `gpt-4o` and `whisper` models.

 ![enabled models](images/openai-enabled-models.png)

-The OpenAI key will be saved on the `.env` file and make sure you don't include it in version control by adding it to the `.gitignore`.
+The OpenAI key will be saved on the `.env` file and make sure not to include it in version control by adding it to the `.gitignore`.

 ### Node.js